alpine9000/squirt/README.md

 ![](images/dir.png)

-# Copyright (c)
+# Copyright &copy;

-Unless otherwise specified in the source file, all files are Copyright (c) 2020 Enable Software Pty Ltd
+Unless otherwise specified in the source file, all files are Copyright &copy; 2020 Enable Software Pty Ltd All Rights Reserved.

 This software is free software.
 You can redistribute it and/or modify it under the terms of the GNU Library General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.